uviclibraries/arduino/virtual_workshop_children/lucky_8-ball.md

     Note: You can check out a [simulated version](https://goo.gl/9Lo9wQ){:target="_blank"} of this Arduino project

-5. TinkerCad would not produce the desired code by itself, so once everything is connected, go to the “**Code**” section, switch the option to “**Text**” and paste the following code (replacing the code that is already there):
+5. TinkerCad would not produce the desired code by itself, so once everything is connected, go to the **Code** section, switch the option to **Text** and paste the following code (replacing the code that is already there):

 	```
 	#include <LiquidCrystal.h>